 One of the great things about Organimi is that it makes it so much easier – for everyone – to tap into this vein of employee influence within organizations, first and foremost by creating a platform everyone can access and use to better understand each other within the organization.

-Since much of this discussion is about public relations, for example, we went looking for firms in the “public relations” business, and found an industry list here.
+Since much of this discussion is about public relations, for example, we went looking for firms in the “public relations” business.

 As it turns out, Richard’s firm, New York City based Edelman, is by far largest private sector agency by way of billings and its clients include such global heavyweight organizations as straZeneca, eBay, General Electric, Hewlett Packard, Microsoft, Royal Dutch Shell, Starbucks Coffee Co. and Unilever.